TORCH Profile Test: Procedure and Preparation

 During this test, you may feel a prick and a stinging sensation while the blood sample is drawn.
 This may take only a few minutes, and the stinging or bruising sensation will go away easily.

-The TORCH screen findings indicate if you have an infectious disease or have recently had one.
+The TORCH profile findings indicate if you have an infectious disease or have recently had one.
 It will also reveal if any protection has been achieved against certain infections, such as Rubella, due to prior vaccination.

 Normal Results